Kaliaganj (community development block): Language and religion

 In the 2011 census, Hindus numbered 177,257 and formed 79.08% of the population in Kaliaganj CD Block.
 Muslims numbered 46,066 and formed 20.55% of the population.
 Christians numbered 646 and formed 0.29% of the population.
 Others numbered 173 and formed 0.08% of the population.
 In Kaliaganj CD Block, as per the District Statistical Handbook for Uttar Dinajpur, while the proportion of Muslims increased marginally from 20.47% in 1991 to 20.70% in 2001, the proportion of Hindus declined marginally from 79.34% in 1991 to 78.96% in 2001.

-In the 2011 census, Uttar Dinajpur district had 1,501,170 Muslims who formed 49.92% of the population, 1,482,943 Hindus who formed 49.31% of the population, 16,702 Christians who formed 0.56% of the population and 6,319 persons belonging to other religions who formed 0.23% of the population.
-While the proportion of Muslim population in the district increased from 45.3% in 1991 to 49.9% in 2011, the proportion of Hindu population declined from 54.2% in 1991 to 49.2% in 2011.

 At the time of the 2011 census, 93.00% of the population spoke Bengali, 3.16% Santali and 0.93% Sadri as their first language.

 Rural poverty

 As per the Rural Household Survey conducted in 2002, 35.4% of the rural families in Kaliaganj CD Block belonged to the BPL category, against 46.7% of rural families in Uttar Dinajpur district being in the BPL category.
 As per the Human Development Report for Uttar Dinajpur district, with the highest levels of human development in rural Uttar Dinajpur, Kaliaganj block also records the lowest Human Poverty Index (HPI).
 It is evident that the high attainments in terms of human development attributes are inclusive in nature, and have, therefore, been able to lower the concentration of poverty in the block.
 Kaliaganj and Raiganj form a pocket of low human poverty.
 Exclusion and human poverty is otherwise widely present in the other blocks of Uttar Dinajpur.